mcswajl/Book-Search-21/README.md

 ## 21 MERN: Book Search Engine
-Your Challenge this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
-This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
-And as user demands evolve, applications need to be more performant.
+My challenge this week was to learn that most modern websites are driven by two things: data and user demands.
+This was not a surprise, personalizing user data is the cornerstone of real-world web development today.
-This week, you’ll take a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
-The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.
+This past week, I took a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+My app was built using the MERN (MongoDB Express React Node) stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+My starter code was already set up to allow users to save book searches to the back end.
-To fulfill the Challenge, you’ll need to do the following:
+To be succesful in this challenge I had accomplish the following steps:

-Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.
+1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-Modify the existing authentication middleware so that it works in the context of a GraphQL API.
+2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.

-Use Apollo Client to create an Apollo Provider so that requests can communicate with an Apollo Server.
+3. Use Apollo Client to create an Apollo Provider so that requests can communicate with an Apollo Server.

-Deploy the application to Heroku using a MongoDB database hosted at MongoDB Atlas.
+4. Deploy the application to Heroku using a MongoDB database hosted at MongoDB Atlas.

-Before you start, clone the starter code.

 ## User Story
 AS AN avid reader